asset-pipe/asset-pipe-js-writer/README.md

 This is an internal module intended for use by other modules in the [asset-pipe project][asset-pipe].

-This module reads a [CommonJS module][commonjs] entry point for javascript files and resolvs all the dependencies into an asset feed.
+This module reads a [CommonJS module][commonjs] entry point for javascript files and resolves all the dependencies into an asset feed.
 It returns an [Browserify][browserify] instance.

 The output of this module can be piped into the [asset-pipe-js-reader][asset-pipe-js-reader] module